The Doors (film): Historical inaccuracies

-In Manzarek's biography of the Doors, Light My Fire, he often criticizes Stone and also includes myriad details that discredit Stone's account of Morrison.
-For example, in Stone's "re-creation" of Morrison's student film at UCLA, he has Morrison watching a D-Day sequence on television and shouting profanities in German, with a near-nude German exchange student dancing on top of the television sporting a swastika armband.
-According to Manzarek, the only similarity between Stone's version and Morrison's was that the girl in question was indeed German.
-Furthermore, Manzarek described Stone's version as a "grotesque exaggeration", and recalled that Morrison's film was a "much lighter, much friendlier, much funnier kind of thing."
+In Manzarek's biography of the Doors, Light My Fire, he often criticizes Stone and his account of Morrison.
+For example, in Stone's re-creation of Morrison's student film at UCLA, Morrison watches a D-Day sequence on television and shouts profanities in German, with a near-nude German exchange student dancing on top of the television sporting a swastika armband.
+According to Manzarek, the only similarity between Stone's version and Morrison's was that the girl in question was German.
+Manzarek described Stone's version as a "grotesque exaggeration", and recalled that Morrison's film was a "much lighter, much friendlier, much funnier kind of thing".

 As the credits point out and as Stone emphasizes in his DVD commentary, some characters, names, and incidents in the film are fictitious or amalgamations of real people.
 In the 1997 documentary, The Road of Excess, Stone states that Quinlan's character, Patricia Kennealy, is a composite, and in retrospect should have been given a fictitious name.
-Kennealy herself in particular was hurt by her portrayal in the film and strongly objected to a scene in the film where Morrison states that he did not take their handfasting ceremony seriously.
-Kennealy is credited as a Wiccan priestess for her cameo role although her appearance in the marriage involved into Celtic paganism.
+Kennealy was hurt by her portrayal in the film and objected to a scene where Morrison states that he did not take their handfasting ceremony seriously.
+Kennealy is credited as a "Wiccan priestess" for her cameo role as the priestess who married the real Jim and Patricia, but the real priestess was a Celtic pagan.

-Ryan's character, Pamela Courson, involves liberties of a different sort.
-The former Doors think the movie depiction of her is not accurate at all, as their book The Doors describes this version of Courson as "a cartoon of a girlfriend".
+The former Doors said the depiction of Pamela Courson is not accurate at all, as their book The Doors describes this version of Courson as "a cartoon of a girlfriend".
 Courson's parents had inherited Morrison's poems when their daughter died, and Stone had to agree to restrictions about his portrayal of her in exchange for the rights to use the poetry.
 In particular, Stone agreed to avoid any suggestion that Courson may have been responsible for Morrison's death.
 However, Alain Ronay and Courson herself had both said that she was responsible.
 In Riders on the Storm, Densmore says Courson said she felt terribly guilty because she had obtained drugs that she believed had either caused or contributed to Morrison's death.

 Release and reception

+The Doors was released theatrically by Tri-Star Pictures on March 1, 1991 and debuted at number 2 at the box office.
+The film grossed $34.4 million in the United States and Canada.

-The Doors was entered into the 17th Moscow International Film Festival.
+In July 1991, The Doors was entered into the 17th Moscow International Film Festival.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.